Evilsmaher/DepthCamera/README.md

 ```

 #### 3D Image:
 Just get the image of wherever you stored.
 It should be a clear background since in `ARKit` the `SCNNode` can see alpha channels.
+The reason this isn't an issue is because an image can contain alpha channels whereas a video cannot.